bmatejevich/ENPM808YHW2/README.txt

 README

-Please run the scripts in pycharm with the attached dependencies
+Please run the scripts in pycharm with the attached dependencies (screenshot)

 In pytorch main you can choose between problem 1 and problem 2